 Do you remember the first anti-smoking campaign you saw?
-Chances are if you live in Western Australia it was a Make Smoking History campaign.
+If you live in Western Australia, chances are it was a Make Smoking History campaign.

-Australia, and particularly WA, has a history of strong advocacy for tobacco control to create a healthier environment for the whole community and in supporting people who smoke to stop.
+Australia, and particularly WA, has a strong history of advocacy for tobacco control to create healthier environments for the whole community and supporting people who smoke to stop.
 Anti-smoking mass media campaigns like the ones you see on TV or billboards play a big role in this.

 Anti-smoking ads aren’t new to Australia.
-Early national campaigns against smoking included posters and slogans carrying anti-smoking messages placed where you would usually see cigarette advertising, and the ‘Smoking – who needs it?’ campaign aimed at girls and young women.
-In 1997 the National Tobacco Campaign was established and the first nation-wide TV ad called ‘Every cigarette is doing you damage’ was run.
+Early national campaigns against smoking created anti-smoking posters and slogans and placed them where you would usually see cigarette advertising.
+Some people will also remember the ‘Smoking – who needs it?’ campaign, what was aimed at girls and young women.
+In 1997 the National Tobacco Campaign was established and the first nation-wide TV ad ‘Every cigarette is doing you damage’ was run.

 Make Smoking History launch